 Sourcing Risk Council

-Victoria’s Secret &Co. has a Sourcing Risk Council comprised of senior executives from various company divisions and functions that meet quarterly to discuss core business, sourcing, purchasing practices and approve policies as required.
+VS&Co has a Sourcing Risk Council, comprised of senior executives from company divisions and functions that meets quarterly to discuss core business, sourcing and purchasing practices and to approve policies as required.
 Executive representation includes leaders and stakeholders with expertise in the following areas:

 - Government Affairs